 Successful revitalization of Onondaga Creek for recreational use is dependent not only on improving visible attributes — such as reducing trash buildup with our annual in-creek cleanups — but on understanding and monitoring the measurable quality of the creek water.
-The CNY chapter of the Izaak Walton League of America (IWLA) volunteer organization, in partnership with several area high-school science teachers, SUNY-ESF, Syracuse University, and the Onondaga County Soil & Water Conservation District, has been developing “Project Watershed CNY” since the chapter’s inception in 1989, and using this regional program to monitor creeks throughout Onondaga County since 1998.
+The CNY chapter of the Izaak Walton League of America (IWLA) volunteer organization, in partnership with several area high-school science teachers, SUNY-ESF, Syracuse University, and the Onondaga County Soil & Water Conservation District, has been developing “Project Watershed CNY” since the chapter’s inception in 1989, and using this regional program to monitor Onondaga Creek.

 Method for Assessing Water Quality